 Both private individuals and business users can increasingly find themselves in the position where a poor credit score means they may not meet the strict underwriting criteria of the major leasing companies.

 In this guide we will explore the conditions which leasing and finance companies usually require the customer to meet before they can offer the rates commonly advertised by contract hire and leasing brokers, main dealers and finance companies.

-Terms and conditions of finance acceptance on premium rate products can vary for personal customers and business users.
+Terms and conditions of finance acceptance can vary for personal customers and business users.

 - Three years or more employment history